rcprcp/PS3-Bitcoin-Mining/README.md

 The Cell/BE processor is a dual-core PPC (Power PC) chip, clocked at 3.2Ghz.
 There is one Cell/BE in the PS3, there are 2 in an IBM QS20 blade.
 The PS3 has 256 Mb of memory, which is not a huge amount of memory, but more than enough for bitcoin mining.
 Cell/BE chips are manufactured with 8 SPEs (Synergistic Processing Elements) attached.
 On the PS3, Linux identifies 7 of the SPEs, reserves one for the System, leaving application developers with access to 6 of the SPEs.

 Each SPE is actually a 4-way vector processor which can be programmed in the SIMD (Single Instruction Multiple Data) model.
 The processor loads and stores data in quadwords (4 x 32 bit words).
 SIMD refers to the fact that each operation, say an add or a multiply, is applied to all 4 elements of the quadword simultaneously.
 Each of the 32-bit words in the quadword are referred to as lanes, and each instruction executes simultaneously on all 4 lanes.
-Given the right problem, algorithm and implementation, vector processing executes 4 times as much work per CPU instruction as a standard scalar processor.
+Given the right problem, algorithm and implementation, vector processing on the Cell/BE executes 4 times as much work per CPU instruction as a standard scalar processor.

 There are several challenges to programming the SPE processor.
 SPEs do not have direct access to PPC memory.
 The SPE has a very small amount of local memory - only 128k.
 Data is moved from the PPC memory to the SPE memory with a sort of DMA programming.
 Bitcoin mining sidesteps this problem.
-When mining, all the data necessary for the calculations is assembled into a C struct and DMAed to the SPE local menory as the assembly language function is invoked.
+When mining, all the data necessary for the calculations is assembled into a C struct and DMAed from PPC system memory to the SPE local memory in one chunk as the assembly language function is invoked.

 In bitcoin mining the SHA256 checksum is calculated from a relatively small chunk of data.
 If the SHA256 does not meet the difficulty level, a 32-bit integer field in the data is incrememted and the SHA256 is calculated again.
-Continue to iterate like this until all 2B combinations have been tried or a SHA256 that is less than the difficulty is found.
+Continue to iterate like this until all 2B combinations have been tried or a winning SHA256 -- one that is less than the difficulty is found.

 The there are a few challenging aspects of SIMD programming.
 One point to note is that you really have to have an embarassingly parallel problem to get the full effect of SIMD programming - processing 4 data elements at a time.
 If you have a lot of decision logic or other scalar code, you will not see a huge benefit from SIMD programming.